Los Angeles DA George Gascon could face recall over progressive policies

 "In casting these votes, conservative politicians are not only turning a blind eye to the data and science that says these policies enhance safety in our communities, they're also aligning themselves with the fringe right that has sought to undermine the will of the voters and our democracy itself," he said.

-Szabodid not immediately respond to inquiries when asked about the recall campaign.
+Szabo did not immediately respond to inquiries when asked about the recall campaign.

 In a series of tweets addressing the petition drive, Los Angeles County child abuse prosecutor, Jonathan Hatami, said Gascon's policies have made Los Angeles County residents unsafe.